hybridgroup/kidsruby/README.md

 * paste into editor (copy already works)

 ### HELP/TUTORIAL
-* How to use KidsRuby
 * copy relevant basic ruby part from Hackety Hack tutorial

 ### POSSIBLE IDEAS:
-* add Gosu libs/classes to make it easy to write games right away
 * make it easy to run pie (see what I did there?)
 * create Shoes compatible classes (slippers?) to run Shoes example code too